rubeniskov/templatefy/README.md

 ```

 If want parse a html file using the command arguments, you can define the file path using `--input` and `--ouput` to define the output result
-By default if you don't define `--output` it be will print the result in the promt stdout.
+By default if you don't define the `--output` it will be printed by stdout.

 ```shell
 echo '<h1>Foo</h1>' > template.html